synthetic-lab/synbad/README.md

 functions, and also adds a few extra ones, e.g. `isNotNullish` which checks whether an object is `null` or `undefined`.

-To run your new eval, use the `synbad.sh` script in this repo.
+To run your new eval, use the `synbad.sh` script in this repo, which auto-recompiles everything (including your new test!) before running the evals.
 Assuming you're testing the `evals/reasoning/reasoning-parsing` test, for GLM-4.6 on Synthetic, and you want to run it 5 times since it isn't consistently failing:

 ```bash
 ./synbad.sh eval --env-var SYNTHETIC_API_KEY \